cappuch/MikusWebUI/README.md

-run infer.py. updates come and go. follow license strictly. - mikus
+run infer.py. updates come and go. follow license strictly. follow the license, meaning that if you make anything using this front-end, and is not commericial, is fine. just credit me and ill be happy. tldr; dont be a dick and profit off of OS